valen214/Massdrop-Ctrl-Keyboard-Ripple-LED/readme.md

 demo video: https://youtu.be/W3U1SDztx1I

 installing video: https://youtu.be/TsPV_rCVT-k
+(or more recommanded to use the simple installer)

 feel free to leave comments or feature request.

 ## How to use:

 ### simple installer

 1) download the `download_and_install.bat` file and just execute (double click) it

 ### qmk toolbox

 1) bin file inside /.build/

 ## (Currently Available) Settings